 Electronic navigational charts (ENCs) are georeferenced vector datasets for the visualization and analysis of hydrographic and maritime information.
-ArcGIS Runtime supports ENCs that conform to the International Hydrographic Organization (IHO) S-57 standard.
-Use ENCs in your ArcGIS Runtime apps to:
+ENCs that conform to the International Hydrographic Organization (IHO) S-57 standard are supported.

 Before ENC data can be displayed in an application, you must add code to:

 - Set the path to the resource directory that contains the styles required to render the ENC data.
-The directory contents is available for download from developers.arcgis.com.
+The directory contents is available in the download area.

 - Set a location for the SENC data.
 The first time that ENC data is displayed it is processed and placed into the SENC directory.
 Subsequent displays of the ENC data will be faster because the data is already processed and is read directly from the SENC directory.